djaus2/Soft-ata/README.md

   - Change UI to start with test Categories selection _(Working)_
     - Some overlap of test types between categories.
   - Added Analog Pot-Sound-Sound sensors test _(Works)_
+  - _Note:_ Software bargraphs in app for Analog data.
   - Sensors and Displays incomplete.

 <hr/>